 What Is Fintech?

-In fact, fintech companies are trying to disrupt the entire financial services industry.
-And competitors are hearing the noise.
+Fintech companies are trying to disrupt the entire financial services industry.
+And competitors hear the noise.

 The mission of fintech is to provide access to financial services at a fraction of the cost and time required by brick-and-mortar counterparts.